Skin Cancer: Symptoms, Causes, and Natural Support Strategies

 Quercetin

-Quercetin is a polyphenol, powerful antioxidant, and the “king of flavonoids.”
+Quercetin is a polyphenol, a powerful antioxidant, and the “king of flavonoids.”
 Quercetin is found in many vegetables and fruits, including red onions, apples, berries, parsley, olive oil, citrus fruits, cocoa, tea, and red wine.

 Quercetin has the potential to both prevent and treat cancer, including melanoma (15).
 It can increase p53 and Nrf2.
 The p53 gene regulates what happens to damaged DNA sequences before they lead to problems in cell development.
 This critical gene is inactive in many cancers.
 Nrf2 (NF-E2-related factor 2) is a transcription factor in humans encoded by a specific gene that regulates the expression of a set of antioxidant and detoxifying genes.